SeronC/NutmegAI/README.md

 # NutmegAI
-ai chatbot for legal documents for grenada
+Grenadian AI chatbot company to help legal department in Grenada (company based in UK/international/online) by helping with registry documents/records.